PsychNeuro/ed1/book/glossary.md

 #### fixation
 refers to maintaining the eyes in one place while processing the information at that location.
 It lasts about 200 +milliseconds before the next [saccade](#saccades).

+#### fMRI
+is *functional magnetic resonance imaging*, which uses an MRI machine to measure the oxegenation status of blood (known as the BOLD response), which in turn reflects underlying neural activity to a remarkable degree of spatial precision (e.g., 1 millimeter).
+It is the most widely used +neuroimaging technique in people, and has been essential in understanding the neural basis of human cognition and behavior.

 #### fovea
 is the central region of the +retina containing predominantly +cones that supports high-resolution color vision.
 We are constantly moving our eyes through +saccades to focus the fovea on regions of interest.